See all Profiles

 Biography

 Dr. William Kenlon (b.
-1983), based in Washington D.C., is a composer specializing in music for chamber, choral, and jazz ensembles.
-Described as "pointed and groovy" (New Music Box), Kenlon's music continues to garner praise for its "lyrical personality that is original and strong" (Boston Musical Intelligencer), and for its sophisticated tonal explorations: "solid without being dense, clear without being sparse, and ever-changing without being random" (ibid).
-Enjoying performances across the U.S. and in Europe—most frequently in New England, but also at other locations such as Washington D.C.'s Kennedy Center and 9:30 Club—Kenlon has studied with composers from a variety of traditions and backgrounds, including John Hilliard, Jason Haney, Chuck Dotas, John McDonald, and Mark Edwards Wilson; he has also taken lessons with Forrest Pierce, Gabriela Lena Frank, Stacy Garrop, and Libby Larsen, among others.
+1983) is an American composer based in Dublin, Ireland.
+His music for chamber, choral, and jazz ensembles has been described as "pointed and groovy" (New Music Box), noted for its "lyrical personality that is original and strong," and praised for its sophisticated tonal explorations: "solid without being dense, clear without being sparse, and ever-changing without being random" (Boston Musical Intelligencer).
+Enjoying performances across the U.S. and in Europe—in venues as diverse as the Kennedy Center and the 9:30 Club—Kenlon has studied with composers from a variety of traditions and backgrounds, including John Hilliard, Jason Haney, Chuck Dotas, John McDonald, and Mark Edwards Wilson; he has also taken lessons with Forrest Pierce, Gabriela Lena Frank, Stacy Garrop, and Libby Larsen, among others.
 Kenlon has studied at McGill University and at the New England Conservatory, and holds the BMus degree (magna cum laude) from James Madison University, the MA from Tufts University, and the DMA from the University of Maryland, which he attended as a Flagship Fellow.

 As a performer, William is a baritone; he divides his singing time between standard choral repertoire and brand new works for various vocal forces.
 In the latter category, he has performed many of his own song cycles and premiered works by Kevin Laba, Sid Richardson, Scott AuCoin, and Chris LaRosa.
 Education is also a vital part of his work as a musician; he has presented conference papers analyzing jazz improvisations, and has taught university and community courses in music theory, music appreciation, and jazz history.
-A more recent addition to his professional engagements has been adjudicating composition competitions, including those of Howard County Public Schools, the American Trombone Workshop, and Music Teachers National Association (regional and national).
-At the University of Maryland, he also served as Artistic Director of Tempo (the university's graduate student-led new music ensemble), as a member of the Arts & Humanities Graduate Advisory Board, the originator and inaugural leader of the UMD Composers' Colloquium, and as founding member and Vice President of the Eta Psi chapter of Phi Mu Alpha Sinfonia.
-He was a Visiting Professor of Music at St. Mary's College of Maryland in 2017, and since that time, he has maintained an active private studio and taught at the University of Maryland, Catholic University, and American University.
-He currently serves as Lecturer and Coordinator of Music Theory & Composition at Howard University.
+Another recent addition to his professional engagements has been adjudicating composition competitions, including those of the Music Teachers’ National Association and the American Trombone Workshop.
+At the University of Maryland, he was the Artistic Director of Tempo (the university's new music ensemble), as a member of the Arts & Humanities Graduate Advisory Board, the originator and inaugural leader of the UMD Composers' Colloquium, and as founding member and Vice President of the Eta Psi chapter of Phi Mu Alpha Sinfonia.
+From 2015-2025, he earned a reputation as one of the most prolific and in-demand composition teachers in the Washington, DC area, managing an active private studio and teaching at St. Mary’s College, University of Maryland, Catholic University, American University, and George Mason University.
+Prior to his move to Dublin, he served as Lecturer and Coordinator of Music Theory & Composition at Howard University, where he still teaches online courses.

 Education & Expertise